-Add or change basis amounts for periods by account.

-• Spread an amount over an account using a budget pattern code.
+- Add or change basis amounts for periods by account. - Spread an amount over an account using a budget pattern code.

-If you have budget pattern codes set up, you can assign the code and an override amount and the system will spread the override amount to the amount field for each period, according to the percentages defined for the budget pattern code.
+If you have budget pattern codes set up, you can assign the code and an override amount and the system spreads the override amount to the amount field for each period, according to the percentages defined for the budget pattern code.

-- Assign override growth pattern codes to individual accounts. - · Lock records.
+- Assign override growth pattern codes to individual accounts. - Lock records.

 The Generate Forecast Results program forecasts amounts for locked records only.
-The Lock Account flag (LOCKFLG) must equal I in the F1403 table.
+The Lock Account flag (LOCKFLG) must equal 1 in the F1403 table.

-Forms Used to Revise Accounts and Basis Amounts
+27.3.2 Forms Used to Revise Accounts and Basis Amounts

-Form Name FormID Navigation Usage Work With Forecast Basis W1403E Forecasting and Planning (G1411), Revise Forecast Basis Review existing forecast basis records.
-Forecast Basis Revisions W1403D On the Work With Forecast Basis form, select the business unit and revision number that you want to revise.
+Form Name Form ID Navigation Usage Work With Forecast Basis W1403E Forecasting and Planning (G1411), Revise Forecast Basis Review existing forecast basis records.
+Forecast Basis Revisions W1403D On the Work With Forecast Basis form, select the business unit and revision number to revise.
 Revise accounts and basis amounts.

-Revising Accounts and Basis Amounts
+27.3.3 Revising Accounts and Basis Amounts